 Natural botanicals are potent and powerful (they are the source of both ancient and modern medicine, after all).

 After giving away my blends and infusions as gifts, I decided to study further and get some of my products tested and approved for sale.
-I have been so excited about this happy obsession, and so proud of the beautiful things I have created that I now want others to enjoy these natural products too.
-I am essentially ‘opening up my boudoir’ and invite you to take a look around and join in the natural beauty movement with me.
+I’ve been so excited about this happy obsession, and so proud of the beautiful things I’ve created, that I want others to enjoy these natural products too.
+In 2017, I essentially ‘opened up my boudoir’ and invited you to take a look around and join in the natural beauty movement with me.

 A bit about beauty…